Everything comes full circle when Chidi drops his fork in the garbage disposal on The Good Place Season 4 Episode 9.

 Michael telling Chidi that it wasn't his research that kept his parents together was what Chidi needed to hear.

-If soulmates do exist, they're found.
-Not made.
+If soulmates do exist, they're not found.
+They're made.
 People meet, they get a good feeling, and then they get to work building a relationship.
 Like your parents.
 They didn't magically stay together because you proved they should.Michael

 Undoing that crucial moment was the only thing that would ever let Chidi be satisfied with being unsatisfied.